-ublic Health Course Number (Campus) Name/General Description MPRM-8401 (Amarillo, Lubbock) MPRM-8451 AW Public Health This rotation is designed to teach fourth-year medical students the principle and methods of population health practice and research.
-Students will sper approximately three half-days per week with clinical and public health practice activities at the City of Amarillo Department of Public Health, City of Amarillo Department of Environment Health, City of Amarill Department of Emergency Management, and Region I Texas Department of State Health Services.
+Course Number (Campus) Name/General Description иРRM-8401 (Amarillo, Lubbock) иРRM-8451 AW Public Health This rotation is designed to teach fourth-year medical students the principle and methods of population health practice and research.
+Students will sper approximately three half-days per week with clinical and public healt practice activities at the City of Amarillo Department of Public Health, Cit of Amarillo Department of Environment Health, City of Amarill Department of Emergency Management, and Region I Texas Department of State Health Services.
 These activities will include participation is tuberculosis treatment clinics, refugee screening clinics, communicab disease control activities, zoonosis control, restaurant inspection, disaste preparedness, planning, and population health policy development.
 The remainder of the time the student will do required reading in population are occupational medicine, and plan and participate in population health research activities.
 During this clerkship student will be expected to write paper of quality acceptable for publication in peer-reviewed literature Students will meet regularly with the Course Director but should be sufficiently self-motivated to complete a short research project with limited faculty input.
 Institutional Review Board (IRB) training (which can be or on-line) must be completed prior to beginning the clerkship.
-Course Number (Campus) Name/General Description MPSY-8401 (Lubbock) MPSY-8451 AW Adult Inpatient Psychiatry This elective is designed to give the student an opportunity to work wi hospitalized patients suffering from major psychiatric disorders (affective disorders, schizophrenia, and organic mental disorders).
-Special emphases is placed on diagnosis and formulation of treatment plan.
+Course Number (Campus) Name/General Description MPSY-8401 (Lubbock) MPSY-8451 AW Adult Inpatient Psychiatry This elective is designed to give the student an opportunity to work with hospitalized patients suffering from major psychiatric disorders (affective disorders, schizophrenia, and organic mental disorders).
+Special emphasis is placed on diagnosis and formulation of treatment plan.
 In addition, the student will be exposed to those treatment modalities not provided as a outpatient.
 This would include electroconvulsive therapy (ECT).
-The student also will have an opportunity to be a part of a multidisciplinate approach to the diagnosis and treatment of inpatient population.
-MPSY-8411 (Lubbock) MPSY-8461 AW Adult Psychiatry Outpatient Elective This rotation is designed to give students experience in evaluation, diagnost and management of patients with psychiatric illnesses.
-Students will engage in diagnostic assessment, formulation of a treatment plan and provision psychotherapy and/or psychopharmacologic treatment.
-The student expected to interact with patients and participate in discussions of treatment options.
-MPSY-8452 AW Psychiatric Research This elective is designated to give the medical students an exposure
+The student also will have an opportunity to be a part of a multidisciplinar approach to the diagnosis and treatment of inpatient population.
+MPSY-8411 (Lubbock) MPSY-8461 AW Adult Psychiatry Outpatient Elective This rotation is designed to give students experience in evaluation, diagnosi and management of patients with psychiatric illnesses.
+Students will engag in diagnostic assessment, formulation of a treatment plan and provision of and management of patients with psychiatric illnesses.
+Students will engage in diagnostic assessment, formulation of a treatment plan and provision of psychotherapy and/or psychopharmacologic treatment.
+The student is expected to interact with patients and participate in discussions of treatment options.